manninenaj/HALO_lidar_toolbox/README.md

 halo_unit_ID = XX
 focus_stare_co = 1500

 ### 2) Calibrate HALO data by using the calibrateHALO.m function:

 calibrateHALO('site',[YYYMMDD YYYYMMDD])

-See help calibrateHALO.
-The functions reads all of the data that is specified in the halo_config.txt file, corrects the background (with ripple correction if *background*.txt files are available), correct focus (currently at specified site only) and writes a netcdf file per day per measurement mode into their respective specified paths.
+The function reads all of the data, which is available for the site and date as specified in the halo_config.txt file.
+It then corrects the background (with ripple correction if *background*.txt files are available), corrects focus (currently at specified site only), and writes a netcdf file per day and per measurement mode into their respective specified paths.

 ### 3) Calculate winds with uncertainties